subsquid/docs/docs/basics/schema-file/schema-file.md

 # Schema file and codegen

-The schema file `schema.graphql` uses a GraphQL dialect to model the target entities and the entity relations.
+The schema file `schema.graphql` uses a GraphQL dialect to model the target entities and entity relations.
 The tooling around the schema file is then used to:
-- Generate TypeORM entities (`squid-typeorm-codegen(1)`, see below)
+- Generate TypeORM entities (with `squid-typeorm-codegen(1)`, see below)
 - Generate the database schema from the TypeORM entities (see [db migrations](/basics/db-migrations))
 - Present the target data with a rich API served by a built-in [GraphQL Server](/graphql-api).
 A full API reference is covered in the [Query a Squid](/query-squid) section.